tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 #define AO_CAN_BAUD_SAMPLE_3 (85)
 ```

-The sample point, in per cent.
+Defines the sample point, in per cent.

 ## `AO_CAN_BAUD_SAMPLE_THRICE_3`